mozilla/nunjucks/README.md

 tweaks.
 The biggest hurdle will be porting any custom filters or tags to javascript.

-Read the "How is nunjucks different from jinja2" section below for more information on how nunjucks differs from jinja2.
+Read the ["How is nunjucks different from jinja2"](#how-nunjucks-is-different-from-jinja2) section for more information on how nunjucks differs from jinja2.

 ## Status